aridjayarecipes/cutesrecipes.web.app/content/post/2043-step-by-step-guide-to-make-favorite-brussels-sprout-garlic-stir-fry.md

 1. Slice 3 cloves of garlic.
 Lightly crush the remaining 2 cloves with the flat of a knife.
 1. Heat the olive oil in a frying pan over a medium heat.
 Add 2 cloves of crushed garlic, and stir-fry until fragrant.
 Add the Brussels sprouts, and continue stir-frying until the surfaces become lightly browned.
 1. When they start to brown, add 350 ~ 450 ml of water and salt, bring to a boil over high heat.
 1. When the liquid is almost gone, pour in 1 tablespoon of olive oil, add the sliced garlic and pepper, and continue stir-frying over a medium-high heat.
-When the sliced garlic is browned, it&#39;s done.
+When the sliced garlic is browned, it's done.